Insights on Metal Enrichment and Environmental Effect at $z\approx5-7$ with JWST ASPIRE/EIGER and Chemical Evolution Model: Introduction

-Theoretical works have also explored the origin of the MZR \citep{Erb_06, Finlator_08, Spitoni_10}.
 However, the environmental impact on the MZR at high redshifts—particularly within the first gigayear after the Big Bang—remains uncertain, with mixed observational evidence and different theoretical interpretations.
 While some studies find metal-deficient galaxies in overdense environments at $z\sim2$, such as \citet{Valentino_15} in the CL J1449+0856 cluster at $z=1.99$, \citet{Li_22} and \citet{Wang_22} in the BOSS1244 protocluster at $z=2.24$, and \citet{Perez-Martinez_24} at $z=2.53$, others report metal-enhancement in protoclusters in similar redshifts.
-For example, \citet{Shimakawa_15} found the MZR to be systematically shifted upward by $\gtrsim0.1$ dex in two rich protoclusters compared to coeval field galaxies, and \citet{Shimakawa_18} reported enhanced galaxy formation in the densest regions of a protocluster at $z=2.5$. \citet{Perez-Martinez_23} found mild metal enhancement in the Spiderweb protocluster at $z=2.16$, consistent with a scenario of efficient gas recycling and confinement due to the external intergalactic medium (IGM) pressure.
+For example, \citet{Shimakawa_15} found the MZR to be systematically shifted upward by $\gtrsim0.1$ dex in two rich protoclusters compared to coeval field galaxies, and \citet{Shimakawa_18} reported enhanced galaxy formation in the densest regions of a protocluster at $z=2.5$. \citet{Perez-Martinez_23} found mild metal enhancement in the Spiderweb protocluster at $z=2.16$, consistent with a scenario of efficient gas recycling and confinement due to the external intracluster medium (ICM) pressure.
+Similarly, \citet{Adachi_25} found $0.08-0.15$ dex metal enhancement in the X-ray cluster XCS2215 at $z=1.46$, and they also attribute this to the confinement of gas by ICM pressure.

 Conversely, \citet{Calabro_22} observed a metallicity deficit of $\sim$0.1 dex in overdense regions at $2<z<4$, and \citet{Sattari_21} also found metal-deficient populations in dense environments.
 Some studies also suggest less environmental impact on the MZR.
-For instance, \citet{Namiki_19} reported small differences in the MZR for a cluster at $z=1.52$.
+For instance, \citet{Namiki_19} found no significant differences in the MZR for a cluster at $z=1.52$ compared with the field.
+However, the observed differences reported in those works may well arise from measurement uncertainties, as the typical offsets of $\sim 0.1$ dex are comparable to the uncertainties.